eupestov/azure-lab/README.md

 - a new Azure DevOps project with a sample pipeline
 - an Azure KeyVault
 - a new role assigned to the user

-## TODO
-- the correct permissions so that the user can only access Azure DevOps and Azure KeyVault, not other resources
+- the correct permissions so that the user can only access Azure DevOps and Azure KeyVault, not other resources (the actual permission list may be corrected based on the specific use case)

 ## Ho to run